gavinlyonsrepo/cylon/README.md

 Files and setup
 -----------------------------------------
-Cylon files installed by package build are listed below:
+Cylon files installed by the package build are listed below:

 | File Path | Description |